 - minced chives

-Smoked salmon or lox; perfect on a bagel, or on a baked potato.
-Follow this easy recipe, May I suggest a few capers on top?
+Smoked salmon or lox; it is perfect on a bagel or on a baked potato.
+Follow this easy recipe, and may I suggest a few capers on top?

 - smoked salmon